Pinaki82/Tulu-C-IDE/Artificial-Intelligence-CLI/README.md

 **Create a shell script for easy access on Linux:**

-Create a shell script for easy access with the command you used: `bard-rs -m -e .env -p ./`.
+Create a shell script for easy access with the command you used: `bard-rs -e .env -p ./`.

 File: `bard` (not `bard.sh` in this case).